You will hear the same refrain,

 - Dogged Nice Guy: Henry for Ivy, James for Poppy.

-- Double Standard: Rape, Female on Male - Teddy plans to get out of marrying Madge (the employer of his real love, Rose) by letting her believe he's impotent; she has her way with him instead.
+- Double Standard Rape: Female on Male: Teddy plans to get out of marrying Madge (the employer of his real love, Rose) by letting her believe he's impotent; she has her way with him instead.
 Although the character seems distressed, it's very much played for laughs.
+On the other hand, when you remember all the woman he sexually assaulted, this could be viewed as Teddy getting a taste of his own medicine.

 - Fake-Out Make-Out: James and Ivy in the cinema, when Lady Agatha enters with her lover.